 Remote access for HomeKit users Create and manage up to 30 customizable user codes for family and friends Apple device and Apple TV (4th gen or later) needed for remote access to work

-Can be controlled remotely using August Connect Also compatible with HomeKit and can be controlled remotely with Apple TV 3 gen or above
+Can be controlled remotely using August Connect Also compatible with HomeKit and can be controlled remotely with Apple TV 3 gen or above August Connect is another thing to buy for it to work remotely

 All three devices have HomeKit compatibility, along with the following features.